swcarpentry/managing-research-software-projects/_extras/design.md

 Learners will know that...

 *   ...participating in a software project is a learnable skill
-*   ...managing a software project depends on making plans and having feedback at several scales
+*   ...managing a software project depends on making plans and having feedback at several timescales
 *   ...off-the-shelf tools can provide part of the information needed to manage a project

 ### Summative Assessment